dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

 ```
 fastdds discovery --server-id 0
 ```
 This will start the discovery server (ros2 by default is completely decentralized in which each computer runs its own process to find other computers thereby sharing lots of data.
 A discovery server will make this search process centralized and speed up things.
-In fact, if you have more than 2 robots, your wifi will just freeze.
+In fact, if you have more than 2 robots, the decentralized version will make your wifi freeze.
 So this is an important step for multi-robot experiment).

 Now, on both laptop and all Jetsons, open the bashrc file
 ```